 Bhangarh Fort entry fee?

-There is no entry ticket for Bhangarh Fort.
+Thanfully, there is no entry ticket for Bhangarh Fort.
 Entry to the fort ruins is free for all.

 Bhangarh Fort Timings